On vehicle routing problems with stochastic demands -- Generic disaggregated integer L-shaped formulations: The framework

 For convenience, in the rest of this paper, we fix a nonempty finite set~$\Om$ and a corresponding disaggregation~$\hat{\mc{Q}}$.
 With a slight abuse of notation, we then write~$\mc{Q}(R, \omega)$ rather than~$\hat{\mc{Q}}(R, \omega)$.
 In particular, this implies that the notation~$\F{\mc{Q}, \mc{X}, \Omega}$ is well-defined, and for every route~$R$,~$\Om(R) = \{\omega \in \Omega : \mc{Q}(R, \omega) > 0\}$.

-\paragraph{\mytitle{\textbf{Why define}}~$\F{\mc{Q}, \mc{X}, \Omega}$\textbf{?}}
+\paragraph{\textbf{Why define}~$\F{\mc{Q}, \mc{X}, \Omega}$\textbf{?}}

-Previous ILS-based algorithms that use recourse disaggregation~\citep{hoogendoorn2023improved, parada2024disaggregated, PARADA2025, cote2020vehicle, legault2025superadditivity}, do not explicitly specify the choice of the recourse disaggregation (as in Definition~\ref{def:recourse_disaggregation}) nor the corresponding feasible region~$\F{\mc{Q}, \mc{X}, \Omega}$.
-Instead, they implicitly define a recourse disaggregation using a mathematical formulation in the~$(x, \theta)$-space (with~$\Om = V_+$), and then establish correctness by projecting feasible solutions of this formulation onto the~$(x, \rho)$-space of~$\epiQ{\mc{Q}, \X}$.
-Essentially, they show that feasible solutions~$(\bar{x}, \bar{\theta}) \in (\X \cap \Z^E) \times \Q^{V_+}_+$ to their formulation satisfy~$\mathbbm{1}^\T \bar{\theta} \geq \mc{Q}(\bar{x})$, and equality can be achieved.
+Previous ILS-based algorithms that use recourse disaggregation do not explicitly specify the choice of the recourse disaggregation (as in Definition~\ref{def:recourse_disaggregation}) nor the corresponding feasible region~$\F{\mc{Q}, \mc{X}, \Omega}$.
+Instead, they demonstrate that their ILS cuts are \emph{valid} (in the sense discussed in Section~\ref{subsection:limitation_combining}).
+In other words, they show that feasible solutions~$(\bar{x}, \bar{\theta}) \in (\X \cap \Z^E) \times \Q^{V_+}_+$ to their formulation satisfy~$\allones^\T \bar{\theta} \geq \mc{Q}(\bar{x})$ and equality can be achieved.

+This approach limits the ways in which new inequalities can be derived.
+For example, to show that the path cuts and set cuts of the DL-shaped method are \emph{jointly valid},~\cite{parada2024disaggregated} and~\cite{legault2025superadditivity} rely on the dominance of path cuts over set cuts at integer solutions, so their approach does not extend to formulations where path cuts are not used.
+In addition, the path cuts are valid only when the recourse function is \emph{restrictively superadditive} (Contribution~\ref{cont:rsuper}), which further limits the applicability of their set cuts.